Crown Resorts

-Crown Resorts Limited is Australia's largest gaming and entertainment group that owns and operates two of Australia's leading gambling and entertainment complexes, Crown Melbourne and Crown Perth.
+Crown Resorts Limited is an Australian gaming and entertainment group that owns and operates three integrated resorts, including Crown Melbourne, Crown Perth and Crown Sydney.
 It was listed on the Australian Securities Exchange until purchased by Blackstone in June 2022.

 History

+2000s

 The company was established in 2007 when Publishing & Broadcasting Limited (PBL) divested its gambling assets to Crown Limited.
 PBL was renamed Consolidated Media Holdings, retaining all of the remaining assets.

-In December 2007, Australian gambling company Crown Limited agreed to buy CCR for $1.75 billion.
+In December 2007, Australian gambling company Crown Limited agreed to buy Cannery Casino Resorts (CCR) for $1.75 billion.
 The agreement was ended in March 2009, however, with Crown instead buying a 24.5 percent stake in the company for $370 million, and paying a $50 million termination fee.

 In 2008, Crown attempted to enter the Las Vegas gambling market by acquiring a 19.6 per cent stake in Fontainebleau Resorts for US$250 million, which resulted in a total loss the following year when other investors withdrew US$800 million financing, resulting in bankruptcy applications.
 This was one of a succession of similar major losses in Gateway Casinos, Harrah's Entertainment and Station Casinos from which a total of $547.5 million was written off.